carolemieux/cicd-magma/RUNNING.md

 This will run experiments according to the specification in `tools/captain/captainrc`.

+Note that our integration of `tunefuzz` and `windranger` requires some changes to the base `Dockerfile`.
+These can be found under `Dockerfile_tunefuzz` and `Dockerfile_windranger` in the `docker` folder.
+Thus, while other fuzzer runs can be specified in the same `captainrc` spec, you will need to manually change the contents of `Dockerfile` before running `tunefuzz`/`windranger`.
+It may be possible to automate this, but we do not support it at this time.

 Most of the `captainrc` variables are identical to those in Magma; refer to the comments in the `captainrc` or the [Magma documentation](https://hexhive.epfl.ch/magma/docs/config.html) for more detail.